 Uses high-quality, durable latex.

 The Saatva Latex Hybrid mattress has great cooling.
-It feels quite cool as you're falling asleep, and does an even better job as the night goes on.
+It feels quite cool as you're falling asleep, and it does an even better job as the night goes on.
 It's a good choice for hot sleepers, especially if you often wake up in the middle of the night feeling overheated.

 Excellent cooling.